libpasta/libpasta-java/README.md

 Both of the below approaches require `libcrypto.so.1.0.0` usually available through `libssl` or similar package.
 The currently required version of GLIBC is 2.14.

+Currently [SWIG](http://www.swig.org/) is required to produce the library bindings, but these will be added pregenerated when the library has stabilised.

 ## Using libpasta-java

 ### Precompiled .jar

 Download a released jar from [Releases](https://github.com/libpasta/libpasta-java/releases).

-Include as usual.

-### Steps to produce from source (requires Rust):
+Include jar in classpath.

+### With system library installed (preferred, requires SWIG)

+The best way to use libpasta is to have the system libary preinstalled.

 * Sync submodules: `git submodule init && git submodule sync --recursive`
- * Using `pasta-bindings` submodule, produce the java libpasta.so file: `cd pasta-bindings && make java && cd ..`.
+* Using `pasta-bindings` submodule, produce the java libpasta_jni.so file: `cd pasta-bindings && make java && cd ..`.
- * Move the appropriate file to the maven directory: `mkdir -p src/main/resources/ && cp -r pasta-bindings/java/META_INF src/main/resources/META-INF`
+* Move the appropriate file to the maven directory: `mkdir -p src/main/resources/ && cp -r pasta-bindings/java/META-INF src/main/resources/META-INF`
 * Compile the jar: `mvn package`.

+The resultant jar file should be in target/libpasta-java-{version}-jar-with-dependencies.jar.

+### Steps to produce from source (requires Rust and SWIG):

+ * Sync submodules: `git submodule init && git submodule sync --recursive`
+ * Using `pasta-bindings` submodule, produce the java libpasta_jni.so file: `cd pasta-bindings && USE_STATIC=1 make java && cd ..`.
+ * Move the appropriate file to the maven directory: `mkdir -p src/main/resources/ && cp -r pasta-bindings/java/META-INF src/main/resources/META-INF`
+ * Compile the jar: `mvn package`.

+The resultant jar file should be in target/libpasta-java-{version}-jar-with-dependencies.jar.

 ### Steps to produce using precompiled library: